WireWhiz/TMGDocs/docs/trigger-seeker/events.md

 Now what if you want to pass a value with your event?
 It's as easy as adding a list of types to the TriggerSeekerEvent attribute.

-Lets say we were creating a chat app, and we wanted an event for every time we recieve a message.
+Let's say we were creating a chat app, and we wanted an event for every time we receive a message.
 We could define an event for that like this:

 ```cs
 // Arg 1: message sender